 If you would like to add Redis to your site hosted at Kinsta, follow these steps:

 - Open a new chat with our Support team and request to have Redis added to your site.
-Please note that only users with billing permissions (Company owners, Company admins, Company billing) are able to approve the addition of the add-on.
+Please note that only users with billing permissions (Company owners, Company admins, Company billing) are able to request the addition of the add-on.

 - Our Support team will install Redis in your site container and the WP Redis plugin on your site.
 Our Billing team will add the Redis add-on subscription to your account.
 The add-on is $100 a month per site.